Meet Our Instructors

 Ben has also performed locally in acroyoga, standing acrobatics, fire spinning, aerial arts, and hopes to perform in many more!
 He is also working on completing a 250 hour yoga teacher training from the Downward Dog studio in Toronto.

 Emilee is passionate and driven in her study of yoga.
 A natural and inspired instructor, Emilee is eager to share her love for the wisdom of this profound healing art.
 Her appreciation of the teachings of hatha yoga led her to teacher training in 2014 at the Himalayan Institute where she earned her RYT-200 certification.
+In 2017, she completed the SeattleAcro Teacher Training where she learned the skills of growing a community and teaching students of acrobatics.
 She is also an active member of the AcroYoga Buffalo group, where she practices, performs, and travels to grow her skills in this playful style.

 Off the mat, Emilee is a versatile, creative, and dexterous artisan of jewelry.
 She has earned a certification through the Gemological Institute of America as an Accredited Jewelry professional.
 Emilee is compassionately motivated to empower others through her intelligent and stimulating teaching style.